dkfans/keeperfx/docs/keeperfx_readme.txt

 Dungeon Keeper Fan Expansion
 ------------------------------

-KeeperFX is a executable mod for Dungeon Keeper.
+KeeperFX is an extensive mod for Dungeon Keeper.

 It is written by fans and not supported by original developer.
+It uses some of original Dungeon Keeper data, but many files are also modified or remade.
-Still, it requires original Dungeon Keeper to work.
+It requires original Dungeon Keeper to work.

+Installation of KeeperFX CCP:

+KeeperFX CCP contains all the files neccessary to play the game.
+Decompress it anywhere, and it's ready to run.
+If you wish to change language, edit 'KEEPERFX.CFG' and set its shortcut in the 'LANGUAGE=' line.
+Run "keeperfx.exe" to start the game.
+If something doesn't work, see the 'troubleshooting' section.

 Installation over original DK:

-Copy all the files into your Dungeon Keeper directory.
-If you've installed DK from CD, then you will also have to copy folders DATA, LDATA and LEVELS from CD into this directory.
-Then open 'KEEPERFX.CFG' with Notepad, and set proper language shortcut in the 'LANGUAGE=' line.
-Run "keeperfx.exe" to start the game.

-Note that automatic builds of KeeperFX do not contain all of neccessary files, you need to use a released version first.
+From ver 0.33 of KeeperFX, installation over the original DK is no longer supported.

 Command line options: